-A car seat protector may seem like a good idea – to protect your back seat from dents or scratches that could potentially be caused by your child car seat – but in reality, it could compromise the safety of the car seat.
+A car seat protector may seem like a good idea.
+They're designed to protect your back seat from dents or scratches that could potentially be caused by your child car seat, but in reality, they could compromise the safety of the car seat.

 Car seat covers

-Like car seat protectors, some manufacturers make interchangeable car seat covers for their products.
-For example, Maxi-cosi and Britax both have summer covers for their seats that are designed to be cooler for your baby or child in the hotter months.
-These are fine to use as they have been tested with their specific seats.
+As with car seat protectors, some manufacturers make interchangeable car seat covers for their products.
+For example, Maxi-cosi and Britax both have summer covers for their seats, which are designed to be cooler for your baby or child in the hotter months.
+These are fine to use, as they have been tested with their specific seats.

 Generic car seat covers are also available, but these may not have been tested with your particular seat, so always check with your car seat manufacturer as to whether they would approve the use of a car seat cover with their product.

 These mirrors are popular, but many safety experts feel they are a distraction and we wouldn't recommend using them.
 This is because trying to make eye contact with your little one, or see what he or she is up to while you're at the wheel, stops you concentrating on your driving.
-Also, in an accident, there is a real danger the forces of a crash would cause the mirror to come loose and hit someone.
+Also, in an accident, there is a real danger that the forces of a crash would cause the mirror to come loose and hit someone.

-Some manufacturers make cupholders that clip on the side of the seat and some seats come with cupholders built in.
-It's useful to have a secure place for a child’s drink to go so he or she can reach it, to save you pulling over or engaging in dangerous driving while trying to retrieve the bottle.
+Some manufacturers make cupholders that clip on to the side of the seat, and some seats have cupholders built in.
+It's useful to have a secure place for a child’s drink to go so that he or she can reach it, to save you pulling over or engaging in dangerous driving while trying to retrieve the bottle.

 We would advise using one recommended by the manufacturer.
 Of course, a cup in the car could fly free in an accident and a cupholder may not prevent this, so bear this in mind.

-Infant car seats tend to have built-in sunshades, which are not only useful for keeping the sun out, they also provide a layer of protection from flying glass if you're in an accident.
+Infant car seats tend to have built-in sunshades, which are not only useful for keeping the sun out, but also provide a layer of protection from flying glass if you're in an accident.

-If you are determined to block out these sunny rays, and want sunshades, try to choose ones made by car seat manufacturers as they should have had some level of crash testing.
+If you want sunshades, try to choose ones made by car seat manufacturers, as they should have had some level of crash testing.